The Entrepreneur Ride Along – Introduction

 Fast-forward to the summer of 2015, after a couple more failures and learning lessons, I founded AssociatePI.
 My most successful website that generates an average of $4,000 in passive income each month selling online courses in the insurance industry.
-I’ve since invested my time elsewhere starting small niche sites including the Pomsky Owners Association, a membership site for the Pomsky Dog Breed now generating approximately $1,000 per month through membership fees, AliExpress dropshipping, and a top-selling self-published book on Amazon.
+I’ve since invested my time elsewhere starting small niche sites including the Pomsky Owners Association (sold this business for $95,000 in 2021), a membership site for the Pomsky Dog Breed now generating approximately $2,000 per month through membership fees, AliExpress dropshipping, and a top-selling self-published book on Amazon.

-I still work a full-time day job, for the time being, as a product analyst in the insurance industry.
-I’ve built my businesses on the side, on my lunch break and while I’m commuting to work.
-I try to remain focused on what matters most in my life, which is my Fiancee, my family, my dogs, and enjoying every day in my life without stress.
-I’m building these businesses so I can be financially free, and have more time to spend with my Fiancee, friends, family, and pursuing hobbies that I love.
-I do my best to put away work at 5 pm every day when my Fiancee comes home, and I refuse to work on weekends.
-Because of this focus in my life, I put in about 3 hours per day working on my businesses.
-If I can build these businesses and generate over $160,000 in revenue in less than 3 hours per day (and no work on weekends), you can too.
+I built all of my businesses on the side while working full-time as a product analyst in the insurance industry, on my lunch break, and while commuting to work.
+I officially quit my day job in 2021 to take on my businesses and entrepreneurship full-time.
+Now I focus on growing The Entrepreneur Ride Along Brand, writing books (like my book Step One), and building new businesses.
+I try to remain focused on what matters most in my life, which is my wife Brooke, my family, my dogs, and enjoying every day in my life without stress.
+I’m building these businesses so I can be financially free, and have more time to spend with my wife, friends, family, and pursuing hobbies that I love.
+I do my best to put away work at 5 pm every day, and I refuse to work on weekends.
+Because of this focus in my life, I put in about 4 hours per day working on my businesses.
+If I can build these businesses and generate over $160,000 in revenue in one year working less than 4 hours per day (and no work on weekends), you can too.

 With this experience, it is now my mission to help new entrepreneurs start and scale their online businesses.
 If you need some ideas, I recommend you start with my 10 small profitable business ideas.

-Here is an overview of the websites I have started over the past five years.
+Here is an overview of the websites I have started.
 This is just a list of the websites I have started and monetized, this does not include the hundreds of ideas that never made it past the market validation stage.

 There have been plenty of success along the way and lots of learning lessons.
 Follow along with each business below and think about what you can do to replicate this business to start your own niche website or improve your current business.